Wisdom Teeth Problems

 Pressure Pain

-During the eruption of wisdom teeth, adjacent teeth are exposed to pressure.
+During the eruption of wisdom teeth, pressure adjacent teeth.
 This pressure causes a pain called “pressure pain” in the jaw.
 This pressure on the adjacent teeth during the eruption of wisdom teeth can cause abrasions in these teeth.

 Crooked Teeth